 The Puksta Assistance Program enables scholars to access limited funds to support their projects.
 The funds can only be used to directly assist a scholar’s project activities.
 Examples include food for a project event, transportation of clients to an event or service, copying costs for project materials, literature, school or art supplies for the project’s clients or advertising for an activity related to a project such as a fund raiser.
 Each scholar can access a maximum of $265.
 Forms and guidelines will be sent to scholars and will be available on the Puksta website.

-Various events are planned throughout the year and are listed on the 2019-2020 Schedule.
+Various events are planned throughout the year.
 They are designed to enhance the Puksta experience and support scholars in their civic engagement work.
 SCHOLARS ARE REQUIRED TO ATTEND THESE EVENTS.
 These include CU Boulder Retreat, Puksta Foundation Retreats, and Puksta Passage (end of year celebration and presentation of work).
 The schedule will be on the syllabus for the course.

 Scholarships may be renewable based upon available funding and successful completion of program requirements.
 The re-application process entails submission of a Re-application/Final Report and a presentation.
 Note: all scholars regardless of whether they re-apply need to submit the report and make a presentation.
 Re-applications will be evaluated on the following criteria.